We know science because we’re researchers first.

 Thanks to this 21st century data revolution, we now know more about the way that people work, and why they work, than ever before.
 However, most of this knowledge doesn't seem to trickle into the workplace.
 When it comes to managing and understanding people, many organizations still rely on intuition and succumb to fads, even when there is a whole field of science dedicated to knowledge advancement.

-At Viewpoint Research, we have the knowledge and skills to not only develop assessments, but to bring sophisticated understanding and context to your most complex asset: people.
+People drive performance.
+At Viewpoint Research, we have the knowledge, skills, and expertise to not only develop assessments, but to bring sophisticated understanding and context to your most complex asset: people.

 When developed, conducted and administered properly, assessments can provide organizations with an objective, unbiased view of "what's real."

 With our two flagship products, the Organizational Health and Effectiveness Profile (OHEP), and the 360-Degree Leadership Profile (360-DLP), we work with high-performing organizations and leaders to separate perception from reality.

 We identify what assessments are appropriate depending on the organization's unique needs.

 We determine the underlying drivers to understand what's really happening.